-August 12, 2020: Planning Team meeting - completed work on the hazard identification and risk assessment; finalized working draft to share at public meetings on Sept 8 and 21.
+August 12, 2020: Planning Team meeting - completed work on the storm history and assets vulnerable to the highest risk natural hazards.
+Completion of the hazard identification and risk assessment is a critical milestone in the plan update process.
+Draft readied for public meeting on September 8.